Bllose/Language/English/Cryptocurrency/BramCohenOnTwitter.md

 For some odd reason the 'Chia burns out hard drives!' is getting repeated as the fashionable fud.
 This is odd, because for the most part it's just plain wrong (thread)
 > **burn out**
 > (BREAK)
 > If something such as a motor burns out, it stops working because of damage from heat.
+> **FUD**
+> FUD is a disinformation strategy used by marketing and sales professionals that stands for Fear, Uncertainty, and Doubt.
+It's commonly used in the sales, marketing, polling, and public ralations fields.
+> FUD is used to influence consumer perception of a competitor's product by appealing to fear.
+> Professionals using the FUD strategy in campaigns will share negative and false information about a competitor, their service, or their products.
+They will spread questionable information about competition with the hopes that consumers will find their product more appealing.
+This strategy is commonly used in scenarios when a company's product is inferior to competition.

 If you plot with a plain old HD or an enterprise-class SSD then your drive will survive no problem.
 Plotting on hard drives, including the one which you'll probably leave your plot on, works fine.
 It's a bit slower and requires more head room, but works fine.